dgiovannelli/dgiovannelli.github.io/_pages/habproject.md

  3. Feasibility and adherence to the RFA (max 30 point)
  5. Overall strategy (max 30 point)

+Principal Investigators are requested to present and defend their project on Tuesday 10th, 2025 at 9 am by presenting 5 slides maximum in 5 minutes.
+This presentation will be followed by a 10 minute Q&A session.
 All submissions will undergo a rigorous review process by a panel of experts form the MM&H class.
-Only one proposal will be awarded.